Arie139/weather-app/README.md

 # Weater Application

-A full-stack weather application using React on the front end and Openweathermap API for the backend technology.
+A full-stack weather application that allows the user to search for the weather of any city in the world.

 ### Weather App

 ![screenshot of App](https://github.com/Arie139/weather-app/blob/main/src/assets/weather_app.png)

 ## Stack

-- `ReactJS`
-- `Javascript`
-- `Axios`
+- Front-end: `HTML, Tailwind CSS and React`
+- Back-end: `NodeJS and ExpressJS`

 ## API